Trump End Run Around Congress Raises Questions on His Claims

 Trump said the employee portion of the payroll tax would be deferred from Aug.
 1 through the end of the year, and he raised the possibility of making it permanent, though experts said he lacked that authority.
 The temporary deferral would not directly aid unemployed workers, who do not pay the tax when they are jobless.
 Employees would need to repay the federal government eventually without an act of Congress.

-The president was silent on how he would fund Medicare and Social Security benefits that the 7% tax on employee income covers.
+The president was silent on Saturday on how he would fund Medicare and Social Security benefits that the 7% tax on employee income covers.
 Democrats seized on the possible threat to Social Security as a signal that Trump wanted to cut the social safety net.

-His team pushed back.
+On Sunday night, in the wake of that criticism, Trump told reporters the money would not come from Social Security but from the Treasury if the government didn't require workers to repay the taxes.
+Again, that would require congressional action.

 “If the Democrats want to challenge us in court and hold up unemployment benefits to those hardworking Americans who are out of a job because of COVID, they’re going to have a lot of explaining to do,” Mnuchin said.